suurislay/Home-Assistant-Light-Color-Palette/README.md

-This is my firs git hub project please try it out thanks
+This is my firs github project please try it out, thanks